 The US New Privately Owned Housing Units Started Index tracks private residential real estate activity for housing units started, with seasonally adjusted rates.
 It includes total one-unit, two-unit, three- and four-unit, and five- or more-unit housing according to the U.S. Commerce Department’s Bureau of the Census.

 The US Nondurable Manufacturing Chemical Plant Utilization Index measures real output and is expressed as a percentage of real output in a base year, currently 2007.
-The production indexes are computed as Fisher indexes since 1972.
+The production indices are computed as Fisher indices since 1972.
 The weights are based on annual estimates of value added.